 (These behaviors should only be exercised when a staff member has parent and supervisor permission.)

-- (a) Giving scholars a ride to/from school or school activities. - (b) Being alone in a room with a scholar at school with the door closed. - (c) Allowing scholars in your home.
+- 1. Giving scholars a ride to/from school or school activities. - 2.
+Being alone in a room with a scholar at school with the door closed. - 3.
+Allowing scholars in your home.

 Cautionary Staff/Scholar Behaviors